 Building Your Foundation

-1. Income Statement Drivers — Revenue growth rates, COGS %, OpEx structure
+1. Income Statement Drivers — Revenue growth rates, COGS (cost of goods sold) %, OpEx structure

 3. Debt & Equity — Existing debt, available facility capacity, cost of capital